lextudio/pysnmp.com/docs/source/sharpsnmp.rst

 monitor SNMP-enabled devices.
 These sibling projects complement the #SNMP Library.

-- `Command-line SNMP Tools and Test Agent <https://github.com/lextudio/sharpsnmplib-samples>`_: SNMP utilities for the command line and test agent sample.
+- `#SNMP Tools and Test Agent`_: SNMP utilities for the command line and test agent sample.
-- `#SNMP Pro <https://pro.sharpsnmp.com/>`_: Compile MIB files into C# and other MIB related tools.
+- `#SNMP Pro`_: Compile MIB files into C# and other MIB related tools.

 Additional Resources
 --------------------